 International Women's Day

-Join Helen Brand and Ainslie Van Onselen as they share the virtual stage in our first global social live on 8 March 2021.
-A live hour-long event with Helen and Ainslie talking about their journeys to CEO and sharing their challenges, successes, and personal experiences.
+Join Helen Brand and Ainslie van Onselen as they share the virtual stage on 8 March 2021.
+Our hour-long event features Helen and Ainslie talking to host Poorna Bell about their journeys to CEO and sharing their challenges, successes, and personal experiences.

 Meet the panellists:

 Helen Brand is chief executive of ACCA, the global body for professional accountants, a post she has held since 2008.